irthomasthomas/helpmecode/README.md

 ## Instructions

-> python3 -m pip install howdoi
+1. python3 -m pip install howdoi

-> python3 server.py
+2. python3 server.py

-> If you have not done so already, install v1.1~ of www.autohotkey.com
+3. If you have not done so already, install v1.1~ of www.autohotkey.com

-* If python is on a different machine, edit helpmecode.ahk to include its IP address
+4. If python is on a different machine, edit helpmecode.ahk to include its IP address

-> run helpmecode.ahk
+5. Open helpmecode.ahk

 * Query history and error messages are sent to python terminal.